Angelo8828/hoi4-better-philippines-names/README.md

 In addition, the generic infantry division name for the Philippines, "1st Philippines Division" also sucks (really Paradox Interactive?).

-HOI4 is one of the most amazing strategy games out there but Filipino names just suck in the game, though I can understand it since the Philippines is just a minor nation in the game and in real life, especially in WW2.
+HOI4 is one of the most amazing strategy games out there but Filipino names just suck in the game, though I can understand it since the Philippines is just a minor nation in the game and real life, especially in WW2.

 #### Installation notes
 - Download the contents of this repository and place it on your `Documents/Paradox Interactive/Hearts of Iron IV/mod`.
 If the mod folder is not existing, then you can create it manually.